 When the first person arms and items are drawn to the screen they are drawn using a second camera (called camera stacking).
 This prevents the objects from clipping with walls that are in front of the character.
 This works well for the standard pipeline, but the lightweight render pipeline does not support camera stacking so another solution needs to be used.

 Beginning in Unity 2019.2 you can change the camera’s Renderer Type to change the order that the objects are rendered.
 The Ultimate Character Controller uses this method to ensure the first person arms and items do not clip with other objects.
-The following steps need to be performed in order to use this method:

 - Setup your project to use the lightweight render pipeline.